Treason: Russia

 Article 275 of the Criminal Code of Russia, as updated in April 2023, defines treason as "espionage, disclosure of state secrets, or any other assistance rendered to a foreign State, a foreign organization, or their representatives in hostile activities to the detriment of the external security of the Russian Federation, committed by a citizen of the Russian Federation."
 The penalty is imprisonment from 12 years to life.
 Subsequent sections provide for further offences against state security, such as armed rebellion and forcible seizure of power.

 On 30 June 2022, Russian physicist Dmitry Kolker was arrested on suspicion of passing information to China.

 On 17 April 2023, Russian opposition politician and anti-war activist Vladimir Kara-Murza was convicted on charges of treason and spreading disinformation about the Russian military, and sentenced to 25 years in prison.
 Kara-Murza's conviction is the longest sentence for political activity since the fall of the Soviet Union, and the length of the sentence is comparable only to Stalin's purges in the 1930s.

+The Russo-Ukrainian war caused treason law to expand their scope and severity; additionally, an increased number of defendants are prosecuted for treason against Russia, including Ukrainian residents of territories under Russian occupation.

 In early 2024, Russian American ballet dancer Ksenia Karelina was arrested in Yekaterinburg and charged with treason for sending $51.80 to Razom, a New York City-based nonprofit organization that sends humanitarian assistance to Ukraine.
 She initially faced life in prison, but pleaded guilty and was sentenced to 12 years in prison.